India's huge outsourcing industry struggles with work-from-home scenario

 In the southern tech hub of Bengaluru, an employee working at a JPMorgan JPM.N call centre said that until last Friday, her managers had repeatedly declined staffers' pleas to work from home.

-After a state government order, JPMorgan on Sunday asked its Bengaluru staff to "stay at home until further notice," according to a message to employees, reviewed by Reuters.
+After a state government order, JPMorgan on Sunday asked its Bengaluru staff to "stay at home until further notice," according to a message to employees seen by Reuters.

 In some cases, companies must seek client permission before allowing employees to work on sensitive projects outside the office, a senior human resources executive at a top Indian IT firm said of working remotely.